Northeastern United States: History

 The Northeast has been a place for many firsts in transportation in the US, from the first commercial railroad in the US in Milton, Massachusetts (Granite Railway), first rapid transit system (MBTA Green Line), the first limited access road was the Bronx River Parkway, opened in 1922, New York is also where the first urban freeway was built in the late-1930s.
 (FDR Drive) The northeast would also be home to some of the first major freeway revolts in Greenwich Village, and would see the first major highway teardown (Miller Highway) in the 1970s.

 Before European settlement, most of the Northeast was loosely connected by Native American trails, some of which would be incorporated into early-European settlement roads and turnpikes.
 One major early road was the Boston Post Road, connecting New York City and Boston along the Connecticut and Rhode Island coasts.
 Later these roads would be included in the King's Highway, spanning most of the east coast.
 Smaller turnpikes would also connect cities across the northeast.
 These roads would prove essential to moving goods across the English colonies in the 18th century and would later play a large part in the American Revolution.

-The region would a boom in canals built in the early-19th century, with a major canal being the Erie Canal, opened in 1825, connecting the Great Lakes to the Hudson River and Atlantic Ocean through Western New York.
+The region saw a boom in canal-building in the early-19th century, with a major canal being the Erie Canal, opened in 1825, connecting the Great Lakes to the Hudson River and Atlantic Ocean through Western New York.
 The first railroads would be built in the late-1820s and would explode in mileage in the mid to late 19th century.
 Places like Philadelphia, New York, Boston, Newark, and Pittsburgh would become large water and rail hubs during the Industrial Revolution and would see tremendous booms in population and use.

 Many large rivers in the northeast like the Hudson and Delaware would be slowly crossed with bridges starting in the 1800s, with the first fixed crossing of the Hudson River south of Albany being the Poughkeepsie Railroad Bridge, opened in 1889.
 The Delair Bridge, which would connect Philadelphia with New Jersey was opened six years later in 1896.
 The first crossing of the Hudson River into New York City would be the series of Hudson River PATH tunnels, being opened in 1908 and 1909.
 The first major vehicle tunnel would be the Holland Tunnel, opened up in 1927.